 There’s a blog too where you can follow the production process of the movie http://rocksinmypocketsthemovie.wordpress.com/ if you’re a filmaker … well you must absolutely read it.

 I’m a bit in hurry these days, working like a fool to delivery in 4 weeks the music for this 90 minutes animation film.

-I hope in the near future to post here some music samples from what i’m writing (and recording) right now.
+I hope in the near future to post here some music samples from what I’m writing (and recording) right now.

 “Rocks In My Pockets” is a story of mystery and redemption.
 The film is based on true events involving the women of my family (including myself) and their surrender to madness, with names changed to protect innocent bystanders.
-The film is packed with visual metaphors, surreal images and my twisted sense of humor.
+The film is packed with visual metaphors, surreal images and my twisted sense of humour.
 If you love animation, art, women, strange daring stories, Latvian accents, history, nature and adventure, this is a film for you!

 THE ART OF IT

-Each of the 129,600 frames in “Rocks In My Pockets” has been hand crafted.
+Each of the 129,600 frames in “Rocks In My Pockets” has been handcrafted.
 First I made paper mache sets – rooms, forests, city streets.
 Then we lit and shot them with a digital camera either as still pictures or as stop motion sequences creating a 3D effect.
-Then on paper I hand animated the 2D characters walking, talking and interacting with the stop motion sets.
-After the animation was done, each drawing was scanned and colored in Photoshop.
+Then on paper, I hand animated the 2D characters walking, talking and interacting with the stop motion sets.
+After the animation was done, each drawing was scanned and coloured in Photoshop.
 Then the sequence was imported into After Effects for compositing and output.
 The final edit is being done in Final Cut Pro.
 “Rocks In My Pockets” is 90 minutes long, it has 20 episodes comprised of 669 scenes.
 There are 28 stop motion paper mache sets and approximately 23,000 drawings.